26 February, 2026

 Service may not appear in textbooks or report cards, but it shapes character.
 Middle School becomes a season not just of academic growth, but of continued moral and emotional development – where values-based education quietly prepares children for responsible citizenship.

 Years later, formulas may fade and dates may blur.
-But the memory of tying a rakhi, packing a relief box, thanking a didi, or laughing in Sultanpur will stay.
-Because when kindness becomes culture, children do not simply perform service – they live it, lead it, and carry forward the spirit of Seva into the wider world – And that’s what we at SBS take pride in.
+But the memory of tying a rakhi, packing a relief box, thanking a didi, laughing in Sultanpur, or sharing stories with new friends through a Barkat Foundation interaction will stay.
+Because when kindness becomes culture, children do not simply perform service – they live it, lead it, and carry forward the spirit of Seva into the wider world – and that’s what we at SBS take pride in.